 I consider myself a lazy person, except for when I am really motivated to get something done.
 Because of this project, I have finally forced myself to learn how to use Adobe Indesign.
 It’s not so difficult to use based on my current needs, and is a really convenient way to set pages up.
 I like it so far.
 However, if you haven’t yet gotten the same motivation as me to make your own planner, you may wish to buy one for yourself (or… psst… Christmas is coming… wishlist, ya know).

 Before I decided on the Traveler’s Notebook, I had seriously considered the Hobonichi Planners, and even voted for a Grouphunt on this.
 In case you don’t know what Grouphunt is, it’s a place where people can request for group purchases of products at a lower price.
 Sounds like Massdrop?
 Yep, but it’s currently based out of Singapore.
-The Hobonichi Grouphunt is now live and you can buy the Hobonichi Techo if you like.
+I saw that they had a Hobonichi Techo Grouphunt.
 I almost bought it, and would probably have, had I not started my DIY planner project!

 That’s all the comments I’ve got for today.
 Looking forward to finishing my planner design, print it out, and show it to all of you!
 Knowing myself, though, I’d probably take a long time to decide and finalize my design.
 We’ll see.
 I’ve got to get it done before 2018 starts, anyway!